Leboe3002/printf/README.md

-0x11.
+## 0x11.
 C - printf

-Group project
+## Group project

-#0 - Write a function that produces output according to a format.
+Project to be done in teams of 2 people (your team: Leboe Godfrey, Okere Samuel)

+Project over - took place from Oct 14, 2022 6:00 AM to Oct 19, 2022 6:00 AM